learnk8s/learnk8s.io/src/terraform-aws/content.md

 However, at the same time, kubespray attempts to create a "production-ready" cluster, which causes it to apply certain default settings and features (such as installing a CNI plugin by default).

-This is great if you really want a production-ready cluster, but if all you want is a "bare-bones" cluster that you can then configure very selectively for running controlled experiments on it, the well-intentioned defaults of kubespray might get in your way.
+This is great if you really want a production-ready cluster, but if all you want is a "bare-bones" cluster that you can then configure very selectively, the well-intentioned defaults of kubespray might get in your way.

 ### kubeadm

-[kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) is the most basic and low-level one of the three presented cluster installation tools.
+[kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) is the most basic and low-level one of the three presented cluster installation tools (in fact, kubesrpay uses kubeadm under the hood).

 Consequently, kubeadm provides the lowest degree of automation but the highest degree of flexibility.